chuk944/calculator-app-main/README.md

 ### What I learned

 I learned a lot from this project.
 I was able to re-enforce my skills using CSS Grid.
-The ability to read directly from the ```<div class="display"></div>``` using the display.innertext was very useful and evaluating it and solving the equation was very cool.I really enjoyed changing the them of the site with JavaScript.
+The ability to read directly from the ```<div class="display"></div>``` using the display.innertext was very useful and evaluating it and solving the equation was very cool.I really enjoyed changing the theme of the site with JavaScript.
 This is a great project for polishing your skills in JavaScript.

 ### Continued development